mfnalex/ChestSort/HOW_TO_USE_API.md

 Sortable holder = new Sortable(player)
 ```

+You can also instead use your own custom inventory holder that either `implements ISortable` or `extends Sortable`.

 ## Example Plugin

 Here is a complete example plugin that shows to add and use the ChestSort API: [LINK](https://github.com/JEFF-Media-GbR/ChestSortAPIExample)